Mukarram0/C_lang/README.md

 # C++_lang
-in this course, we are going to run the basic code in C++ language
+in this repository ,we have written some basic codes in C++ language.